smajidy/smajidy.github.io/README.md

 The homepage introduction uses the same order.
 The third theme is an integrated part of the programme, not earlier or archived work.
 Its selected links are the Nature Communications dynamics paper and the Nature Reviews Physics Perspective only.
-The combined algorithms-and-architectures group links the Nature paper and Building Quantum Computers; the full textbook feature remains on the homepage under Textbook & outreach.
+The combined algorithms-and-architectures group links Building Quantum Computers first, then the Nature paper; the full textbook feature remains on the homepage under Textbook & outreach.
 Keep the same parenthesised venue/year convention for the book link.

 Canonical fragments are `#quantum-error-correction`,